 Clean styling and functional, the AWD is a refined interpretation of the classic duck boot, better in nearly every way.

-We’ve worn our Xtratuf 6″ deck ankle boots ($90) nearly year-round.
-They’re easy to slip into and have a little tab in back that helps kick them off the heels.
+We’ve worn our XTRATUF 6-Inch Deck ankle boots ($94) nearly year-round.
+They’re easy to slip into, and they have a little tab in the back that helps get them off the heels.

 They don’t have a lot of support, so don’t expect to do heavy work in them.
 And the neoprene starts to lose its insulation value around 40 degrees F. But we always keep our pair by the back door.
 They’re great for quick errands and running trash outback, and they’re just about perfect for gardening.

 The highest accolades we could probably give them don’t actually come from us.
 It comes from my sprinkler guy.
-All he wears are low-cut rubber boots, saw our boots and asked where we got them.
-He now lives in his 6″ Xtratuf Deck Boots.
+All he wears are low-cut rubber boots; he saw our boots and asked where we got them.
+He now lives in his 6-inch XTRATUF Deck Boots.

 Best Men’s Snow Boots